enspirit/predicate/README.md

 # => true
 ```

-... or, in contrast, if you want to apply boolean evaluation to more complex data
+... or, in contrast, if you want to evaluate boolean expressions over more
-structures that a flat Hash like `{:x => 6, ...}`
+complex data structures that a flat Hash like `{:x => 6, ...}`

 ```ruby
 x, y = Predicate.vars("items.0.price", "items.1.price")